National · Law Firm PPC

 • Case-type-specific FAQ that pre-answers the fears keeping the visitor from calling.

 • Sticky call button on mobile.
-Mobile is 70%+ of legal traffic.
+The large majority of legal traffic is mobile.

 Compliance built in

 Every state bar has different rules on testimonials, results advertising, and required disclaimers.
-We work with your firm's compliance contact so the landing page and ad copy meet your state's rules before it goes live.
+Run the landing page and ad copy past your firm's compliance contact so it meets your state's rules before it goes live.
 That is not legal advice, that is basic ad hygiene.

 Budget